 While you shouldn’t reach out to a seller directly to ask about their situation and selling goals, your agent can on your behalf.
 For example, if a seller is moving and selling their home at the same time, they likely won’t be willing to make repairs for you, which is good to know when negotiating from your end.

 An appraisal will give you a rough estimate of what a property you’re interested in is actually worth.
-If a home appraises lower than the price the seller would like for it, this can sometimes work in your advantage.
-If the seller wants to get rid of the property quickly, they may be willing to meet you halfway and decrease their asking price for you.
+If a home appraises lower than the price the seller would like for it, this can sometimes work to your advantage.
+When the seller wants to get rid of the property quickly, they may be willing to meet you halfway and decrease their asking price for you to close the deal.
 If they refuse to back down on their price, you should utilize your appraisal contingency and walk away from the deal rather than pay more than the home is currently worth.

-A home inspection is an examination of a property that goes a bit more in depth than a simple appraisal.
-Home inspections seek to find any problems or flaws on the property that might be of concern to the buyer.
-If there are any major issues, these can be useful things to bring up in negotiations, if you still intend to buy the home.
+A home inspection goes more in-depth than a simple appraisal.
+Home inspections seek to find any problems or flaws on the property that might concern the buyer.
+If there are any major issues, these can be useful things to bring up in negotiations if you still intend to buy the home.
 Depending on the problem, the seller may be willing to pay for repairs as part of the closing negotiations.

 Sometimes, negotiations won’t go well, especially if you’re a buyer working with a seller’s market.
 Always keep your budget in mind and try not to make any concessions beyond what you agreed you were willing to do beforehand.
-Your real estate agent can likely advise you on when it’s no longer worth it to pursue a property where the seller is demanding more than you can offer.
-If you made a contingent offer, when things start looking sour, it’s often best to just walk away from the deal.
+Your real estate agent can likely advise you when it’s no longer worth it to pursue a property where the seller demands more than you can offer.
+If you made a contingent offer, it’s often best to just walk away from the deal when things start looking sour.